MIDS-scaling-up/v2/week05/hw/README.md

-# Homework 5
+# Homework 5 - PLEASE DON'T START; we're updating it for TF2

-## Introduction to Tensorflow
+## Introduction to Tensorflow v2
 The idea of this lab is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
+TensorFlow 2 has just been GA'ed - and it is based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.

+## Introduction to Tensorflow v1
-TensorFlow is currently transitioning to [v2 alpha](https://www.tensorflow.org/alpha), which based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.
-However, there's a lot of code still written in Tensorflow v1, and we think that some hands-on experience with it will be useful.
+TF2 is cool.
+However, there's a lot of code still written in Tensorflow v1, and we think that some familiarity with it will still be useful.

-Please try to be patient and familiarize yourself with the code of this *beginner* lab.
+Please try to be patient and familiarize yourself with the code of this *beginner TF1* lab.
 In our opinion definitely rough around the edges,  while at the same time representative of what you might encounter "in the wild".

 The other concepts that we hope you will pick up are architectures for image classification as well as transfer learning.
 The two go hand in hand: there are many pre-trained models today for image classification which you can further tweak (using transfer learning) on your own data.
 In this lab, you will see one approach where all the layers of the original model remain fixed.